What to Look For When Buying an Investment Property

 - The amenities of the building if it’s an apartment.

-While it’s not a home for you, it will still be a home for someone and so it should appeal to a broad range of possible tenants.
-Is it clean, in good condition and does it have a good layout?
-The property should flow from room to room; if it’s not configured correctly, it may put tenants off.
+Even if you’re not the one living in the property, it will still be a home for someone so it should appeal to a broad range of possible tenants.
+It should have a good layout and configured correctly because if not, it will put tenants off.
 And most importantly materials are good quality.

 You also want the property to appeal to a number of tenants.
 Remember, competition not only means you’ll have the pick of the bunch when it comes to choosing a tenant but it also potentially means higher rents.